Dum Dum Junction railway station: History

+Redevelopment

+In 2024, Ministry of Railways allocated ₹7.98 crore for the redevelopment purpose of this station under the Amrit Bharat Station Scheme.

 Electrification

 The Sealdah–Ranaghat line and the Dum Dum–Barasat–Ashok Nagar–Bangaon line were electrified in 1963–64.
 Further, the Dum Dum–Dankuni sector was electrified in 1964–65.

 Platforms

 Platform 1

 Platform 1 mostly handles trains in the Up Sealdah Main Line sections.
 It also handles a few trains in the Up Sealdah-Dankuni chord line, Sealdah-Baruipara local, Sealdah-Bangaon section.

 Platform 2

 Platform 2 only handles Down Sealdah bound trains in the Sealdah-Main Line section and almost all trains from Dankuni and Baruipara and a few from the Bangaon-Sealdah section.

 Platform 3

 Platform 3 mostly handles Up train in the Sealdah-Dankuni chord line section, Sealdah-Baruipara local, the Sealdah-Bangaon section, Kolkata-Lalgola MEMU and Sealdah-Lalgola Passenger and MEMU trains.
 It also handles a few trains in the Up Sealdah-Main Line section and trains coming from Budge Budge, Majerhat through Ballygunge Junction.